2026 prices & grant figures — last reviewed June 2026. Verified against current OZEV Workplace Charging Scheme guidance.

-UK farm operations are quietly going electric.
-Farm pickups, ATVs, agricultural utility vehicles (Gator, Polaris Ranger, Kubota RTV), telehandlers and (increasingly) tractors are available as battery-electric variants.
-Add visitor traffic to farm shops, glamping pods, equestrian centres and pick-your-own operations, and the case for on-farm EV charging is now compelling on most holdings.
+An agriculture EV charger turns your farm into its own filling station.
+UK farm operations are quietly going electric: farm pickups, ATVs, agricultural utility vehicles (Gator, Polaris Ranger, Kubota RTV), telehandlers and (increasingly) tractors are all available as battery-electric variants.
+Add visitor traffic to farm shops, glamping pods, equestrian centres and pick-your-own operations, and the case for farm EV charging is now compelling on most holdings.
+We install agricultural EV charger infrastructure — workplace, visitor and fleet — designed around your solar generation.

 Pair the charger with your existing or planned solar PV array and you remove the marginal cost of electricity entirely.
 A 7kW workplace charger powered by midday solar generation costs you 4p/kWh (the SEG export you forgo) versus 30p/kWh at retail tariff — a 6.5× saving on every kWh dispensed.